 Aspiring developers can either get a bachelor’s degree in computer science or software engineering or attend training courses such as those offered by Codecool.

 Full-Stack Developer course: you go through 10 months of intensive training, studying alternately on campus and online.
-Plus, the course comes with a job guarantee, and the figures speak for themselves – 98% of Codecool graduates get a job as a junior developer and start their tech career.
+Plus, the course comes with a job guarantee, and the figures speak for themselves – more than 90% of Codecool graduates get a job as a junior developer and start their tech career.

 10. Computer Hardware Engineer